kvoloshenko/PDD_24_hw/README.md

 # PDD_24_hw
 Python: Testing in Django.
 Data generation with mixer

+## update 2022.06.07
+Added tests for the  views and its response codes.

+Added tests for permissions and response pages for different users

 ## update 2022.06.06
 Implemented user model: added new application 'usersapp'.